AdobeDocs/commerce-operations.en/help/configuration/cache/config-redis.md

 Depending on your installation, you can usually find your Redis configuration in one of the following files: `/etc/redis/redis.conf` or `/etc/redis/<port>.conf`

-To optimize the Redis instance for your requirements, you get best results by using a dedicated instance for each session, Magento cache and FPC.
+To optimize the Redis instance for your requirements, you get best results by using a dedicated instance for each session, Commerce cache and FPC.

 For sessions, Adobe recommends that you enable persistence to copy Redis data to disk using either of the following persistence options: regular Redis Database Backup (RDB) snapshots, or Append Only File (AOF) persistence logs.